MPLS Segment Routing, Part 2: Junos Config!

 There’s three other flags you may sometimes see:

 • B means that traffic on this link is eligible for local protection (b for “backup”).
-You can actually create two IPv4 SIDs on a link, one that offers local protection and one that doesn’t.
-Why would you want two SIDs for the same link?
-Because it gives you the ability to make two LSPs to a destination, one that offers local repair, and one that doesn’t.
+You can actually create two IPv4 SIDs on a link – one that offers local protection and one that doesn’t.
 In times of link failure, you might only want your most important traffic to fall over immediately to a backup path, while your less important traffic experiences downtime until a new best path is calculated.

-• P means persistent, ie the label stays the same even though reboots.
-You’ll see this when you manually configure SIDs.
+• P means persistent, ie the label always stays the same, even across reboots.
+You’ll see this when you manually configure an adjacency SID.

 But if you’re thinking of using SR as a replacement for LDP, there’s no need for a controller, or a stack of labels, or any kind of manual path.
-I just took this detour to show you some cool stuff.
+Let’s take a closer look.

 HOW TO CONFIGURE A NODE SID